 Bake a Sponge Cake with Caramel Frosting

-Edited by Olivia, Anonymous, Eng, Graeme and 2 others
+Edited by Olivia, Eng, Graeme, Rebecca M. and 1 other

 When someone brings you a cake that they have baked, how do you feel?
 Aside from the excitement of tasting the cake, you may wonder how they were able to make such a delectable treat.
 Read on and find out how.